GoogleCloudPlatform/federated-learning/examples/federated-learning/tff/distributed-fl-simulation-k8s/README.md

 ## How to run

-You can run this example in two different runtime environments:
+You can run this example in three different runtime environments:

 - Two workers and a coordinator running in different containers on the same host.
+For example, a developer can follow this approach for fast development iterations.
+- Two workers and a coordinator running in different containers, each in a dedicated Kubernetes Namespace, in the same Google Kubernetes Engine (GKE) cluster.
+For example, a cloud platform administrator can follow this approach to validate how the workload behaves in a GKE cluster across different namespaces to simulate a distributed federated learning environment, without having to provision and configure different Kubernetes clusters.
 - Two workers and a coordinator running in different containers in different GKE clusters.
+For example, a cloud platform administrator can follow this approach to deploy the workload in an environment that more closely resembles a production one.

 ### Containers running on the same host